 When I began working at WNET, the Interactive Engagement Group (IEG) had a one-page brochureware website.
 I wrote a proposal and content strategy in order to better serve the needs of IEG and its stakeholders, to gain more direct-service clients and establish us as a highly-skilled, full-service digital agency within a non-profit media company.
-After review by the chief digital officer, I took on this website as the product manager and developer.
+After review by the chief digital officer, I took on this website as the project manager, developer, and copywriter.

 I built the website using an MVC inspired custom WordPress theme, with several custom post types to meet our needs including portfolio pieces and staff profiles.

 The staff profiles feature bios, fun facts, and various pieces of meta data to establish the importance of the “wizards behind the machine.”
 This gave credibility to our team as experts, as well as gave a sense of community to the department.

 The portfolio pieces were built to feature some of the best projects (from a pool of over 150 projects to choose from), descriptions and project meta data, as well as views of those project across desktop, tablet, and mobile.

 After I launched this website, I remained the editor for the tech blog which featured tutorials, advice for building high-performance WordPress websites, and general IEG updates.
 We held weekly editorial meetings, where I encouraged our developers to produce more content, edited those pieces, and contributed pieces of my own.
 We also created a style guide for the WNET PBS stations in order to better serve the design team for future projects.